justinhuie/imposter-mobile-app/README.md

 # Imposter Mobile Game

-A cross-platform party game built with React Native and Expo where players secretly receive roles and attempt to identify the imposters without revealing the shared word.
+A cross-platform party game built with React Native and Expo where players receive roles and attempt to identify the imposters without revealing the shared word.

-Designed as a real production-style mobile app with offline-friendly UX, animated transitions, and a dedicated backend API.
+Designed as a mobile app with offline-friendly UX, and a dedicated backend API.

 ---

-## ✨ Features
+## Features

-🎭 Multiplayer party gameplay with hidden roles
+- Multiplayer party gameplay with hidden roles
-🕵️ One or more imposters per round
+- One or more imposters per round
-📚 Category-based word selection (built-in + custom categories)
+- Category-based word selection (built-in + custom categories)
-💡 Optional hints for non-imposters
+- Optional hints for imposters
-🔁 Restartable games with preserved settings
+- Restartable games with preserved settings
-📴 Offline-first UI with cached categories
+- Offline UI with cached categories
-🎨 Animated reveal screens and polished transitions
-📱 Runs on iOS and Android via Expo
+- Runs on iOS and Android via Expo

 ---

-## 🛠 Tech Stack
+## Tech Stack

-**Frontend:** React Native, Expo, TypeScript
+- **Frontend:** React Native, Expo, TypeScript
-**Routing:** Expo Router (file-based routing)
+- **Routing:** Expo Router
-**Storage:** AsyncStorage (local caching)
+- **Storage:** AsyncStorage
-**Backend:** Custom Express API (see `imposter-api`)
+- **Backend:** Custom Express API (see `imposter-api`)
-**Deployment:** Expo (mobile), Fly.io (API)
+- **Deployment:** Expo (mobile), Fly.io (API)

 ---

-## 🧠 Architecture Highlights
+## Architecture Highlights

-- File-based routing with Expo Router for clean navigation
+- File-based routing with Expo Router
 - Local caching of categories to reduce API calls and improve load times
 - Clear separation between game setup, reveal flow, and endgame logic
-- Resilient UI that gracefully handles expired or missing games
+- UI that handles expired or missing games
 - Backend-driven game state with stateless client requests
-- Production-ready configuration for builds and deployment

 ---

-## ▶️ Running Locally
+## Running Locally

 ### 1️⃣ Install dependencies
 ```bash